 American Zionists’ areas of responsibility, according to Brandeis, should be broadly defined, encompassing most of the efforts on behalf of Zionism in the United States.
 In contrast to the official distinction that he drew between political activity in the United States, which was to be the responsibility of American Zionists, and international Zionist efforts, for which the Jewish Agency would be responsible, in practical terms Brandeis’s measures would have meant that the American Zionist movement was responsible for all Zionist activity in the United States.
 His approach would have granted American Zionists authority to determine their own areas of responsibility – which in turn would have granted them almost unlimited powers and responsibilities while undermining the legal authority of the Jewish Agency Executive.
 Under the unique circumstances of early World War ii, a significant portion of the Zionist movement’s political activity was taking place in the United States, through intensive interaction with various departments in the US administration.
 The stipulations in Brandeis’s proposal relating to American Zionists’ responsibility for political activity in the United States suggest that this issue was part of an overall outlook in favor of independence for the American Zionist movement.
 Had Brandeis’s suggestions been implemented, the Jewish Agency Executive would have become a strictly passive actor in the American arena.
 Considering the importance of the United States in the political struggle for Zionism and the centrality of the American Zionist movement within Zionism as a whole, such a situation would have severely undermined the status of the Zionist Organization and its ability to operate.
-It is difficult to imagine what status the Jewish Agency Executive would have had, were it stripped of the authority to on the use of funds raised in the United States, and its members of the responsibility for handling contacts with the American administration.
+It is difficult to imagine what status the Jewish Agency Executive would have had, were it stripped of authority on the use of funds raised in the United States, and its members of the responsibility for handling contacts with the American administration.
 Brandeis’s view of the appropriate modes of political Zionist activity in the United States reflected the position of most American Zionist leaders, who despite differences of opinion on other issues, were united in their belief that the right to conduct Zionist political activity in the American arena was theirs alone.
 This position took the form of concrete efforts to sabotage Ben-Gurion’s attempt to become the sole representative of the Zionist movement in the United States, as well as measures to ensure their own dominance over the organizational infrastructure underpinning Zionist activity in Washington.